1.0 Eyeglasses Inventory Program produced by:

 Upon return from this trip tremendous interest developed for this program.
 Not everybody had a Nikon autorefractor so it was decided to interface to other brands of autorefractors.
 Both the Welch Allyn Suresight and also the Marco Nidek ARK-20/30 were interfaced and made to work with this program.
 This led to the creation of version 4.0 of this program which was used in Honduras in April, 2003.

 In July-August of 2003 I took another trip to Honduras with further procedures and computer program enhancements.
-For the first time we used a "PickList" printer as shown in Figure 11.
+At this time I met Dr Sammy Rose who is an optometrist and is now a member of my board.
+He made MANY suggestions as to how to improve the performance of the program.
+For the first time on this trip we used a "PickList" printer as shown in Figure 11.
 This printer was used to print the list of glasses which would be used by the fitters to select the glasses for the patient.
 Creating this list meant that the computer system was freed to be used for another patient.
 Things moved MUCH faster.
 Also, to make it easier to find glasses in the inventory all of the glasses were placed on storage racks as shown in Figure 12.
 With this printer and procedural changes we saw 1000 patients in 3 days, handed out 1500 pairs of glasses, and turned away nobody on the last day.

 Figure 10 shows the primary goal of our ministry.
 Check the HELP/ABOUT in the program for more information.